 HSC is already skilled and experienced at delivering online services.
 We will keep you posted of any moves to virtual support as they become known, whether that be via videoconferencing, phone or email.
 We thank you in advance for your patience and understanding as we work to expand our capacity for staff to deliver more support online.

 With respect to larger and mass gatherings, in March HSC was prepared to host the international meeting of HD-COPE in Toronto.
 However, due to COVID-19 concerns we collectively made the decision to cancel the meeting.
 The HD-COPE team continues to work diligently to find alternative ways to connect the international group.
 This is a sad but necessary outcome.

 Our chapter development team is working hard to assess how COVID-19 will affect event planning across Canada and what this will mean for our National Conference, set to take place in November.

 In terms of day-to-day operations, given direction from federal and provincial governments and the Region of Waterloo Public Health Unit, the decision was made to close the Waterloo office.
-Until further notice, [[UPDATE ALERT]] the office will be closed until April 14, 2020.
+Until further notice, [[UPDATE ALERT]] the office will remain closed.

 We have taken these precautionary measures in light of the developing COVID-19 situation.
 The well-being of our staff, our stakeholders and their families is a primary concern.
 We are also acting with the health and safety of the broader HD community in mind.